-- Between November 2011 and February 2012, Kosovo and Serbia reached a number of crucial agreements in the context of the Pristina-Belgrade Dialogue: On 22 November, an agreement was reached on details of acceptance of university diplomas, on 3 December an agreement was reached on IBM, and on 24 February an agreement was reached on regional cooperation. - Following the Council conclusions of 5 December 2011, the Commission launched the visa dialogue with Kosovo on 19 January.
-The visa liberalisation roadmap was handed over to the government of Kosovo on 14 June 2012. - On 28 March, the Commission launched a feasibility study for a Stabilisation and Association Agreement between the European Union and Kosovo, which was published on 10 October 2012. - In its conclusions of 5 December 2011, the Council invited Kosovo to launch an inclusive and long-term agenda for northern Kosovo and asked the Commission to offer its full support to this agenda. - Finally, following the renewed mandate for EULEX (until 14 June 2014), the size of EULEX is to be gradually reduced.
-The EULEX strategic review suggests that responsibilities will be gradually transferred from EULEX to Kosovo authorities on the basis of clearly defined benchmarks.
+- Between November 2011 and February 2012, Kosovo and Serbia reached a number of crucial agreements in the context of the Pristina-Belgrade Dialogue: On 22 November, an agreement was reached on details of acceptance of university diplomas, on 3 December an agreement was reached on IBM, and on 24 February an agreement was reached on regional cooperation. - Following the Council Conclusions of 5 December 2011, the Commission launched the visa dialogue with Kosovo on 19 January.
+A roadmap was handed over to the Kosovo government on 14 June 2012. - On 30 May 2012, the European Commission launched the Structured Dialogue on the Rule of Law with Kosovo. - On 10 October 2012, the Commission issued a Feasibility Study for a Stabilisation and Association Agreement between the European Union and Kosovo. - In its conclusions of 5 December 2011, the Council invited Kosovo to launch an inclusive and long-term agenda for northern Kosovo and asked the Commission to offer its full support to this agenda. - Following the renewed mandate for EULEX (until 14 June 2014), the size of EULEX is to be gradually reduced.
+The EULEX Strategic Review suggests that responsibilities will be gradually transferred from EULEX to Kosovo authorities on the basis of clearly defined benchmarks.

-The high political relevance of these developments is reflected in the General Affairs Council conclusions on Enlargement and the Stabilisation and Association Process of 5 December 2011 and 28 February 2012.
+The high political relevance of these developments is reflected in the General Affairs Council Conclusions on Enlargement and the Stabilisation and Association Process of 5 December 2011 and 28 February 2012.